 In a 48-well plate, seed 300 µL of cell-collagen mix per well; about 105 cells per well.
 Incubate at 37 °C for 15-20 min until gelled.

 Use a 30G needle to help separate gel from the well walls.
 Add 600 µL TGFβ and FBS supplemented DMEM to each well.
-Scan plates at 24, and 48 hr.
+Image plates on a reflective scanner at 24, and 48 hr.

-Note: All Immunofluorescence experiments were performed on a BD LSRFortessa (BD Biosciences, San Jose, CA) equipped with 3 lasers (405nm , 488nm, and 640nm).
-Data were acquired using BD FACSDiva Software v8.0.
-Further data analysis was performed using FlowJo Software (BD San Jose, CA).
+Note: All Immunofluorescence experiments were performed on a flow cytometry machine equipped with 3 lasers (405nm , 488nm, and 640nm).
+Data were acquired using a flow data acquiring software (See table of materials).
+Further data analysis was performed using flow data analysis software.
 AlexaFluor 405 and Ghost Dye Violet 510 were excited with the 405nm laser and collected using a 450/50 BP and 525/50 BP filter respectively.
 GFP and PE were excited by the 488nm laser and collected using the 530/30 BP and 575/26 BP filters respectively.
 Either APC or AlexaFluor 647 was excited by the 640nm laser and collected using a 670/14 BP filter.
-All cell sorting experiments were performed on a BD FACSAria III equipped with 4 lasers (405nm, 488nm, 561nm and 640nm).
+All cell sorting experiments were performed on a flow cytometry machine (See table of materials) equipped with 4 lasers (405nm, 488nm, 561nm and 640nm).
 7-AAD was excited using the 561nm laser and collected with a 670/14 BP filter.
 GFP and Ghost Dye Violet 510 were collected using the same laser / filter combinations as described above.
 All sorting experiments utilized a 100um nozzle with a 17psi pressure configuration for increased down-stream viability of the target cells.

 REPRESENTATIVE RESULTS